MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/Set-OutlookProtectionRule.md

 ```

 ## DESCRIPTION
 Outlook protection rules are used to automatically rights-protect email messages using a Rights Management Services (RMS) template before the message is sent.
 However, Outlook protection rules don't inspect message content.
 To rights-protect messages based on message content, use transport protection rules.
-For more information, see Outlook protection rules.
+For more information, see Outlook protection rules (https://technet.microsoft.com/library/dd638178.aspx).

 Not specifying any conditions results in an Outlook protection rule being applied to all messages.